 Jason is a 2002 graduate of Jefferson High School.
 He was laid off from his job due to lack of work.
 During this time his family had grown with the birth of twins and he was in need of a stable career.
-Mr. Cook enrolled in class at Eastern West Virginia Community and Technical College in April of 2014.
+Mr. Cook enrolled in class at Eastern West Virginia Community and Technical College.
 Once his training was completed, Jason passed his exam and obtained his class A CDL license.
 He was hired by the West Virginia Department of Highways and is enjoying being home every evening with his family.

-Joshua Whetzel, a 17-year-old Senior at Moorefield High School, enrolled into the youth program in May 2014.
-Josh started receiving summer employment opportunities with the Hardy County Board of Education in June 2014 and plans to return during summer 2015.
+Joshua Whetzel, a 17-year-old Senior at Moorefield High School, enrolled into the youth program.
+Josh started receiving summer employment opportunities with the Hardy County Board of Education and plans to return during the summer.

-Following graduation from Moorefield High School in May 2015, Josh will be attending Potomac State College majoring in engineering.
+Following graduation from Moorefield High School, Josh will be attending Potomac State College majoring in engineering.
 In addition to the youth summer employment program, Josh works at Hawse Shop-N-Save and takes college-bound courses through Eastern WV Community & Technical College.

 “This is a great program for the youth in order to make money and also make a great impact on the community.”